 Okay, so it’s a strange title for a German bike, but the Erdgeschoss by Berlin’s Standert Bicycles shop is actually italiana fatta.
-And at a stretch, the conspicuous colours of their new cyclocross bike could be a twisted tricolore of green, white and red.
-Mixed international messages aside, it’s a well-designed and well-made workhorse of a frame.
+And at a stretch, the conspicuous colors of their new cyclocross bike could be a twisted tricolore of green, white and red.

-Located in the heart of Berlin, Standert Bicycles is a local shop with great style that’s staffed by passionate people.
 They’ve been selling a few frames under their house brand and the Erdgeschoss is the latest to join the stable.
 This is not just some marketing exercise, but a considered vehicle for the Standert guys to contest the local ‘cross circuit.

 The name of the new frame, Erdgeschoss, is an odd one.
 A straight translation is ‘ground-floor’ but the definition of Erde is ‘soil’ and ‘Geschoss’ is ‘missile’, so by that we can assume that Standert’s new ‘crosser goes like shit off a shovel.
 Perhaps something got lost in translation but Team Standert don’t look like they’re standing still.

 We recently featured the Standert Bicycles Triebwerk, their steel road-going model, which was designed at home but manufactured in Asia.
-The Erdgeschoss, however, is constructed in Italy.
+The €4,599 Erdgeschoss, however, is constructed in Italy.
 Both frames are built from the light, stiff and durable Columbus Life tubing — an ideal choice for a ‘cross bike.

 With an oversized head tube and tapered full carbon fork, there’ll be plenty to lean on in muddy conditions, and a full SRAM CX1 groupset, including disc brakes, will keep it manageable.
-The Erdgeschoss is easily convertible to a single speed ‘crosser, too, if you’re that way inclined.
+The Erdgeschoss is easily convertible to a single-speed ‘crosser, too, if you’re that way inclined.

 Standert Bicycles Website | Facebook | Instagram